gnosis/dx-examples-dev/02_truffle-migrate/README.md

 > * *Example contracts*: Use the ones in the dir `[contracts-truffle-4](./contracts-truffle-4)`

-Add a truffle config:
+## Add a truffle config
-* Add [truffle.js](./truffle.js) into the root of the project.
-It has a pretty standard boilerplate config with:
+Add [truffle.js](./truffle.js) into the root of the project.

+This truffle config file, has a pretty standard boilerplate config with:
   * **Networks**: Define networks: ganache-cli (development), rinkeby, kovan and mainnet.
   * **Mnemonic**: Configured with a default test mnemonic.
 It allows to change it by providing the `MNEMONIC` environment variable.
       * Default Mnemonic: `candy maple cake sugar pudding cream honey rich smooth crumble sweet treat`
       * Default address: `0x627306090abab3a6e1400e9345bc60c78a8bef57`
       * `IMPORTANT`: Don't use this mnemonic for mainnet with real funds.
 This is a public test mnemonic used in many projects.
   * **Gas price**: Configured with a default gas price.
 It allows to change it by providing the `GAS_PRICE_GWEI` environment variable.
       * Default Gas Price: `5 Gwei`
   * It prints useful information

-Add the first migration and it's contract:
+## Add the first migration and it's contract
+Just copy:
 * [contracts/Migrations.sol](./contracts/Migrations.sol) into `contracts` dir
 * [migrations/1_initial_migration.js](./migrations/1_initial_migration.js) into `migrations` dir

-## Get DutchX dependencies and compiling it

-Add the required dependencies
+## Add DutchX as a NPM dependency
 ```bash
 npm install @gnosis.pm/dx-contracts --save-dev
 ```

+## Make sure truffle finds the dependencies
-To ensure that for local development, truffle finds all DutchX contract, we can create a dummy contract call [CoolAppDependencies.sol](./contracts/CoolAppDependencies.sol).
+Ensure that for local development, truffle finds all DutchX contract.

+For that we cancreate a dummy contract called [CoolAppDependencies.sol](./contracts/CoolAppDependencies.sol).

 This contract won't do anything, it won't event have code, the important thing is that it must import `@gnosis.pm/dx-contracts/contracts/DxDevDependencies.sol`